mageplaza/magento-2-custom-stock-status-graphql/README.md

-# Magento 2 Custom Stock Status GraphQL/PWA
+# Magento 2 Custom Stock Status GraphQL

 **Magento Custom Stock Status GraphQL is a part of Mageplaza Custom Stock Status extension that adds GraphQL features, this supports for PWA studio.** Mageplaza Custom Stock Status Extension now supports getting and pushing data on the website with GraphQL.